 • Laboratory & research facilities

-The Grainger College of Engineering hosts UIUC’s bioengineering program.
+The Grainger College of Engineering hosts Illinois’s bioengineering program.
 If you choose bioengineering as your major, you can expect to use biology, chemistry, physics, and math on your quest to improve human health.

 In Conclusion